Pre-Arrival Information for Study Abroad Students

 Check List for Arrivals

 - Proof of residence fee payment.
-If your home institution is responsible for paying your accommodation fees, the UCD Accommodation Office will be aware of this.
-Therefore you do not need to bring proof of payment.
+If your home institution is responsible for paying your accommodation fees, the UCD Accommodation Office will be aware of this and so you do not need to bring proof of payment.

 Please communicate directly with your house managers/landlords for directions to the properties and key pick-up times etc. After you settle in, if you are having any issues or problems with your house/apartment, please inform Enda Carroll in the UCD Centre for Study Abroad who can contact the landlord directly on your behalf for prompt action.

-One of the essential elements of the study abroad experience at UCD is for international students to fully understand and appreciate the richness of Irish society and culture.
+One of the essential elements of the Study Abroad experience at UCD is for international students to fully understand and appreciate the richness of Irish society and culture.
 Our cultural/social programme will offer you the opportunity to learn about Irish culture through a series of excursions and field trips in Dublin and across the island of Ireland.
-These excursions are included in your tuition fees and while the Fall 2017 events calendar is not as yet available you can view the Spring 2017 - Cultural and Social Programme Spring 2017 v2
+These excursions are included in your tuition fees.
+The Fall 2017 events calendar available now - Cultural and Social Programme Fall 2017

 Also!
 Check out our Student Life webpage.